 To ensure your gift comes to Regina Dominican, please make sure you designate Regina Dominican when filling out your donation forms.

 Who Benefits from These Scholarships?

-Students whose household income is below 300 percent of the federal poverty level ($73,800 for a family of four) are eligible to receive a scholarship.
-Prior to April 1, 2018, a priority will be given to students whose household falls below 185 percent of the federal poverty level ($45,510 for a family of four).
+Students whose household income is below 300 percent of the federal poverty level ($75,300 for a family of four in 2019) are eligible to receive a scholarship.
 More information about this scholarship program can be found at Empower Illinois’ website and at the Illinois Department of Revenue website.

-If you have any follow up questions, please contact Suzanne Lefevre, VP of Finance and Operations, at firstname.lastname@example.org for more information.
+If you have any follow up questions, please contact Fred Donnelly, VP of Finance and Operations, at firstname.lastname@example.org for more information.